circulosmeos/gztool/README.md

         $ gztool -b 99m project.gz > uncompressed.data

-* Extract data from a gzipped file which index is still growing with a `gztool -S` process that is monitoring the (still-growing) gzip file: in this case the use of `-W` will not try to update the index on disk so the other process is not disturb!
-(Note that since version 0.3, `gztool` always tries to update the index used if it thinks it's necessary):
+* Extract data from a gzipped file which index is still growing with a `gztool -S` process that is monitoring the (still-growing) gzip file: in this case the use of `-W` will not try to update the index on disk so that the other process is not disturb! (this is so because `gztool` always tries to update the index used if it thinks it's necessary):

         $ gztool -Wb 100k still-growing-gzip-file.gz > mytext